lcb931023/web-on-a-notebook/readme.md

 4. Clean up the rendering to reusable functions, "renderer"
   - [x] create functions to convert dom into dataURL for rendering, then texture
-  - [ ] make the function work for any width / height
+  - [x] make the "renderer" work with width / height passed in
+  - [ ] make the renderer responsive